joseph-a-levine/authoring/_older/august_2021.md

 ## Listening <a name="music"></a>

-This month, I took Ted Gioia's [One Hundred Best Albums of 2020](http://tedgioia.com/bestalbumsof2020.html) and listened to a random pick (almost) everyday.
+In July and August, I took Ted Gioia's [One Hundred Best Albums of 2020](http://tedgioia.com/bestalbumsof2020.html) and listened to a random pick (almost) everyday.

 The only one I regretted listening to was the soundtrack to "**Color Out of Space**", a 2019 horror movie about a Lovecraftian meteor.
-I have always been in the [Munroe school](https://xkcd.com/2056/) of thought regarding horror movies, and have now learned that this extends to their soundtracks.
+I have always followed the [Munroe school](https://xkcd.com/2056/) of thought regarding horror movies, and have now learned that this extends to their soundtracks.
 The highest compliment I can give is "effective."

 The album I returned to most frequently was Lyra Pramuk's "**Fountain**".
 Weird, something hidden.
 I'm still trying to figure it out.